 No specific tests or procedures are used for diagnosing ocular rosacea.
 Instead, your doctor will likely make a diagnosis based on your symptoms, your medical history, and an examination of your eyes and eyelids, and the skin of your face.

 Ocular rosacea can usually be controlled with medication and home eye care.
-But these steps don't cure the condition, which often remains chronic or recurs after an apparent remission.
+But these steps don't cure the condition, which often remains chronic.

 Your doctor may prescribe temporary use of oral antibiotics, such as tetracycline, doxycycline, erythromycin and minocycline.
 For severe disease, you may need to take an antibiotic for a longer time.